Sudden Death Syndrome

 Pathogen

-Sudden Death Syndrome (SDS) is caused by the soilborne fungus Fusarium solani f. sp. glycines.
-This fungus overwinters in residue and in soil as chlamydospores which are very resistant survival spores (similar to oospores of Phytophthora spp.)
-Foliar symptoms are caused by toxin(s) produced by the fungus which are translocated to the foliage.
+Sudden Death Syndrome (SDS) is caused by the soilborne fungus Fusarium virguliforme.
+This fungus overwinters in residue and in soil as chlamydospores, which are durable survival spores (similar to oospores of Phytophthora spp.)
+Foliar symptoms are caused by toxin(s) produced by the fungus, which are translocated to the foliage from infected root and crown tissue.

 Disease Symptoms

 Foliar symptoms of sudden death syndrome typically do not appear prior to soybean flowering.
 Early symptoms at the R3 and later growth stages consist of the presence of chlorotic (yellow) spots on the leaves between veins.
-As the symptoms advance, the yellow spots may coalesce, but stay between the veins at the leaf margin.
-Eventually the yellow areas between the veins will become brown (necrotic) as the tissue dies.
-Roots will exhibit an obvious root rot typically on the tap root.
-The discoloration of the vascular tissue is contained to the outer stem area (xylem vessels) and can extend up the stem from the soil line.
-The pith will remain white.
-(This is a key symptom to differentiate SDS from brown stem rot.)
-Pods may be aborted and plants may defoliate early.
-Defoliated plants will retain their petioles (leaf stems).
-Retention of the petioles is a symptom frequently associated with SDS.
-Symptoms on the root system are difficult to distinguish from other soybean root rots.
-When roots are removed from soil, the fungus is often visible on the outer root surface as masses of cobalt blue growths.
+As the symptoms advance, the yellow spots may coalesce but stay between the veins at the leaf margin.
+Eventually, the yellow areas between the veins will become brown (necrotic) as the tissue dies.

 Favorable Environmental Conditions